CGAL 4.6 - Point Set Processing

 Identity_property_map<Point_3> property map (optional as it is the default position property map of all functions in this component.)

-Two simplification functions are devised to reduce an input point set, either randomly or using a grid-based clustering approach.
+Three simplification functions are devised to reduce an input point set.

 random_simplify_point_set() randomly deletes a user-specified fraction of points from the input point set.
 This algorithm is fast.